Natural Carnauba Wax vs. Synthetic Wax: Which One Is Better For Your Car?

 Synthetic Car Waxes

 Synthetic car waxes are a mixture of chemical polymers created to give your car better and longer-lasting protection than natural car waxes.
+Synthetic waxes are also known as paint sealants.

 The most significant difference (asides from ingredients) from natural waxes is that synthetic waxes bond chemically with car paint, increasing durability and protection.